-A securities and commodities broker connects buyers and sellers in financial markets.
+A securities and commodities broker is someone who connects buyers and sellers in financial markets.
 They sell securities to individuals, advise companies that are in search of investors, and conduct trades.
-They work in high stress environments and often work more than 40 hours per week.

 Securities and commodities brokers typically: